 - Extinct in the Wild

-At Woburn Safari Park we have a mixed exhibit made up of a small family wolves, males Parker and Akela, and female Tala.
+At Woburn Safari Park we have a mixed exhibit made up of a small family wolves, male Akela, and female Tala.

 These wolves live in a 13 acre enclosure which they share with our North American Black Bears.